The Queenan Law Firm

-Even if you are unsure whether you have a case or need an attorney, we encourage you to contact our law offices for a free, friendly, and completely confidential consultation regarding your legal matter.
-Call Queenan Law at (817) 719-8082 to get an assessment of your case today.
+Even if you are unsure whether you have a case or need a Dallas personal injury attorney, we encourage you to contact our law offices for a free, friendly, and completely confidential consultation regarding your legal matter.

 We Represent Victims in Accidents Related to:

 Personal injury law is a broad legal field which encompasses many different areas of focus.
 With more than two decades of experience handling a wide variety of claims and lawsuits in the North Texas region, our knowledgeable lawyers bring a diverse range of legal talents to all types of personal injury matters, including but not limited to the following:

 - Bad Faith Insurance – Good faith means an insurance company has conducted its operations with transparency and honesty while making timely, reasonable efforts to resolve the matter at hand.
 Unfortunately, it is not uncommon for insurance companies to do just the opposite, engaging in unethical, unlawful “bad faith” practices which are detrimental to claimants.
 Warning signs that an insurance company is acting in bad faith include avoiding phone calls, delaying claim determinations, and ignoring evidence.